zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_lpar_list.rst

 - List LPARs on a specific CPC (Z system) or on all managed CPCs.
 - CPCs in DPM mode are ignored (i.e. do not lead to a failure).
 - LPARs for which the user has no object access permission are ignored (i.e. do not lead to a failure).
-- The module works for any HMC version.
-On HMCs with version 2.14.0 or higher, the "List Permitted Logical Partitions" opration is used.
-On older HMCs, the managed CPCs are listed and the LPARs on each CPC.
+- On HMCs with version 2.14.0 or higher, the "List Permitted Logical Partitions" operation is used by this module.
+Otherwise, the managed CPCs are listed and then the LPARs on each desired CPC or CPCs are listed.
+This improves the execution time of the module on newer HMCs but does not affect the module result data.

 Requirements